rubinholima/FindYourPlace/README.md

-Project: FIND YOUR PLACE
+# Project 3: FIND YOUR PLACE

 FIND YOUR PLACE is designed to provide a quick way to get information about a range of destinations across the world.
 The app offers information and independent user reviews about hotels, restaurants, and things to do in a host of towns and cities across the planet.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).